TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         $page.Content
         ```

-    ??? success "Solution for question 11"
+    ??? success "Solution to question 11"

         !!! quote "Task"
             That looks like base64!
 Decode it so we can get the final secret!